 2. If you are sharing bandwidth in your household, ask your household members if they can schedule their usage around your class meetings.
 Internet speed issues can have a real effect on the performance of video conferencing software.2

 3. Log in through the campus's Zoom page, [the url for that page was included here in the original].
-It seems to work better than than logging in through the Zoom app directly.
+It seems to work better than logging in through the Zoom app directly.
 But each of us may want to try each way on our own to see if it makes a difference.3

 4. Download the Zoom app for your phone.
 If your Internet connection fails, you may be able to join or re-join class from your phone, assuming your data plan can support that use.4

 5. Remember that you can test your audio or video on Zoom by clicking on zoom-us in the tool bar and clicking on Audio or Video.
 You will see the test options there.
 Please run those tests before class!5